isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005576 – 0046</div>
 </div>
-On the left in the foreground is the Dalhousie Obelisk, Singapore’s first public statue erected in 1850.
-In the middle is the Victoria Theatre and Memorial Hall, which is the oldest performing arts venue in Singapore.
-The Theatre, constructed in 1862, was then known as the Town Hall, and the adjoining Memorial Hall was erected in 1905 in memory of Queen Victoria.
-The Victoria Theatre and Memorial Hall were also used for public events and political meetings, making it a historic landmark in Singapore.
+On the left foreground is the Dalhousie Obelisk, Singapore’s first public statue erected in 1850.
+In the centre is the Victoria Theatre and Memorial Hall, the oldest performing arts venue in Singapore.
+The theatre, constructed in 1862, was then known as the Town Hall, and the adjoining Memorial Hall was erected in 1905 in memory of Queen Victoria.
+The Victoria Theatre and Memorial Hall were also used for public events and political meetings, making it a historic landmark.
 <p></p>
 <p></p>
 <hr>